ReemMDA99/Company-profile-generator/README.md

 ## Description
 Build an application based on Node.js.
 It is a Team Profile Generator which allows to input the information about a team and  generates an HTML webpage that displays summaries for each person.

+## Installation

+- Type in terminal npm i or npm install to install dependency packages needed.
+- Ensure the following packages are installed.
+   1. Inquirer
+    2. Jest

+- Navigate to index.js file in terminal
+- Input node app.js in the terminal to initiate the application
+- Add the team members like Engineer, Manager and Interns by answering all the required prompts.
+- When all the members are added, the HTML page is generated in 'dist' folder from where we can view the page in browser.

 ## User Story